T. S. Sinnathuray: Legal career

-Notable cases judged by Sinnathuray included the Toa Payoh ritual murders trial in 1983, and the trial of the serial murderer John Martin Scripps in 1995.
 In 1985 he ruled that decisions of Singapore's Military Court of Appeal are not susceptible to judicial review in the High Court since the Military Court is a superior court of record.
 Sinnathuray also served as the third president of the Military Court of Appeal from 1990 until 30 November 1997, and was succeeded by Justice Goh Joon Seng.

-On 16 May 1988, Sinnathuray ruled that the Government was entitled under the Newspaper and Printing Presses Act to restrict the circulation of the Asian Wall Street Journal for having engaged in the domestic politics of Singapore.
+On 16 May 1988, Sinnathuray ruled that the Singaporean Government was entitled under the Newspaper and Printing Presses Act to restrict the circulation of the Asian Wall Street Journal for having engaged in the domestic politics of Singapore.
 The decision was upheld by the Court of Appeal the following year.

 Sinnathuray was the inaugural chairman of the ASEAN Law Association (ALA) (Singapore Chapter) when it was formed in 1980.
 On 18 April 1986, he was appointed by President Wee Kim Wee to chair a commission of inquiry to investigate allegations by opposition politician J. B. Jeyaretnam that the Government had interfered with the subordinate judiciary by ordering the transfer of Senior District Judge Michael Khoo to the AGC as Senior State Counsel and Deputy Public Prosecutor after Khoo had rendered a judgment which had allegedly displeased the Government.
 In a report released on 19 July 1986, the commission found the allegation to be unfounded.
 In 1988, Sinnathuray was one of two foreign members of the Royal Tribunal, a panel of six judges convened by the Yang di-Pertuan Agong (King) of Malaysia to investigate alleged misdemeanours of Tun Salleh Abas, Malaysia's Lord President of the Supreme Court.

 Other interests

 Sinnathuray was the first non-European to be elected the president of the Singapore Cricket Club, serving from 1976 to 1978.
 In 1993, the Singapore Chapter of University College London Alumni was founded by Sinnathuray (who served as its first president) and his fellow alumni friends to provide for the welfare and interest of UCL graduates in Singapore and as a local platform for networking with members from other chapters around the world.

-A numismatist and an expert on Singapore and Malaya postcards, Sinnathuray was the chairman of the Third Singapore Note and Coin Advisory Committee of the board of commissioners of Currency Singapore, Monetary Authority of Singapore, serving from 1 April 2005 to 31 March 2008.
+A numismatist and an expert on Singapore and Malaya postcards, Sinnathuray was the chairman of the Third Singapore Note and Coin Advisory Committee of the Board of Commissioners of Currency, Singapore, Monetary Authority of Singapore, serving from 1 April 2005 to 31 March 2008.
 He was also the chairman and chief executive officer of Mavin International Pte.
 Ltd., an auction company specialising in rare coins and banknotes.